Volunteering in a charity shop

 Under the Safeguarding Vulnerable Groups Act 2006, charity shops have a legal duty to protect children and vulnerable adults.
 These include individuals who are on the children’s and/or adults barred list working with these vulnerable groups.
 When staff and volunteers undertake Regulated Activities, they are subject to a DBS (Disclosure and Barring Service) check.
 DBS is just one of several measures that charity shops use to protect their staff and volunteers within their work places.
 We expect our members to take any allegations of harmful behaviour seriously and take appropriate action.

-Looking for a career in charity retail?
+Looking for a paid career in charity retail?